CLSherrod/clsherrod.github.io/_posts/2017-06-08-what-business-can-learn-from-wonder-woman-hit-movie.md

 date: 2017-06-08
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
-- conscious business
+  - conscious-business
-permalink: "/what-business-can-learn-from-wonder-woman-hit-movie/"
+permalink: /what-business-can-learn-from-wonder-woman-hit-movie/
 ---
 The Wonder Woman movie is a huge sign that people want things that matter.
 It isn’t all about how fast the superhero can fight.
 It’s about doing the right thing and doing it well.